 Healthcare FWA can have a long-lasting impact on health plans, providers, and members, both financially and personally.
-Therefore, Health Choice Utah will comply with all applicable state and federal laws, rules, and regulations.
+Therefore, University of Utah Health Plans will comply with all applicable state and federal laws, rules, and regulations.

 To safeguard the healthcare system, we are committed to detecting, preventing, correcting, and reporting suspected FWA behaviors.
-We include in these efforts, contracted and non-contracted providers, members, employees, affiliates, agents, brokers, facilities, vendors, and other individuals or organizations associated with Health Choice Utah operations.
+We include in these efforts, contracted and non-contracted providers, members, employees, affiliates, agents, brokers, facilities, vendors, and other individuals or organizations associated with the U of U Health Plans operations.